XPRNetwork/grant-framework/applications/protonfu_devs_video_tutorial.md

 "Mastering ProtonFu" is a learning journey into the incredible ecosystem that Proton offers.
 From installation and tool basics to advanced techniques and tips and tricks, this "Zero to Hero" videos package willl cover each topic in depth to help newcomers master proton dev through typescript.
 This course is the sum of all the research and development, trial/error, hair pulling, shouting and enlightenment that I deliver through byte sized videos.

+Code base for the dapp front end, and smart contract will be available on github

 ### Ecosystem Fit